donomii/throff/README.md

 Almost everything in throff has a string representation, and wherever possible, throff acts on strings and strings alone.
-Every datatype except WRAPPER may be coerced into a STRING, just by using a function that expects a string, like PRINT or STRING-JOIN.
+Every datatype except WRAPPER may be coerced into a STRING with ->STRING, or by using a function that expects a string, like PRINT or STRING-JOIN.

 ### Numbers